 Big systems almost always imply big challenges.
 While enterprise CRMs promise efficient coordination of sales, marketing and service activities coupled with opportunities for higher productivity, they also require a significant investment.

-While almost any cloud-based enterprise CRM requires nothing but registration to start with, it asks for much more to get it going at a large scale.
+While almost any cloud-based enterprise CRM, also known as hosted CRM, requires nothing but registration to start with, it asks for much more to get it going at a large scale.
 You need to choose the right platform, get everyone’s buy-in, involve your IT team or hire technical experts to migrate your data, customize the new system, integrate third-party sources, develop apps and custom connectors, build workflows and ML models, organize training to increase adoption rates, provide ongoing maintenance, you name it.
 Each milestone may entail additional costs and turn into a project of its own.
 At the same time, all of these activities don’t guarantee you will get the results you expected, particularly in the short term.

 Hasty implementation is the major reason for rework that entails additional costs and time.
 Try not to get into this trap and hire CRM consultants to audit your current tech stack, estimate time and resources needed for CRM implementation, and compare investments with a potential ROI you expect.
 Take time to work out a CRM strategy, treating each implementation stage as a separate mini-project, with its own objectives, team, budget, timeframes, and success metrics.
 This way, you’ll be able to get a realistic evaluation of your project in terms of time and money, prioritize features for implementation, and find more opportunities to minimize expenses.